gmiguel2301/SelFARMING/SelFARMING.md

 - Python
 - Ubuntu 18.04

-# How to install the necessary libraries?
+# How to install the libraries?
 ```sh
 - pip install stmplib
 - pip install ssh